-- Sign in to ArcGIS Server Manager of the site on AWS to which you want to publish cached map or image services and register the S3 bucket as a cloud store and a cache directory.
+- Sign in to ArcGIS Server Manager of the site on Amazon Elastic Compute Cloud (EC2) to which you want to publish cached map or image services and register the S3 bucket as a cloud store and a cache directory.

 Do not include the folder name, arcgiscache, in the S3 Bucket Name or Folder fields when you register the cloud store.